tamberg/fhnw-idb/introduction/raspberry/blink/README.md

 ## Solution

-You will create a stand-alone executable with [PyInstaller](https://www.pyinstaller.org/) and install the executable as a [systemd service](https://www.raspberrypi.org/documentation/linux/usage/systemd.md).
+You will use the [systemd service](https://www.raspberrypi.org/documentation/linux/usage/systemd.md) and the system command `systemctl` to run the python app even after reboot.

 Use the file [blink.py](./blink.py) and follow these steps: